This is not a bit. These are my genuine thoughts on the album, I wouldn’t normally listen but I felt left out on the tweets.

 The Moment I Knew – I spent the last 3 minutes wondering what a ‘baby I’m right here smile’ would look like.
-I can’t imagine there’s teeth involved, is it one of those smaller ones?
+I can’t imagine there are teeth involved, is it one of those smaller ones?
 Then how do you differentiate that one from all the other reasons to smile a bit?
 Is it applicable to actual babies?
-I would listen to the rest of the song but it feels very specific, like I am overhearing a conversation I shouldn’t be and now I feel rude.
-I am trying to enjoy the music, but confusion and second-hand social embarrassment is all I’m getting from it.
+I would listen to the rest of the song but it feels very specific like I am overhearing a conversation I shouldn’t be and now I feel rude.
+I am trying to enjoy the music, but confusion and second-hand social embarrassment are all I’m getting from it.

 Breakfast break now.
 I am well aware this is 1200 words now, but you’ve all spent the last week celebrating a 10 minute version of a song as a masterpiece (and believe me I will be the judge of that) so you can endure this form of self-indulgence for a bit longer.

 Come Back… Be Here – Nevermind, I was meant to have breakfast but I just kind of sat watching Youtube clips until I got bored enough to come back to the album.
 This one feels like my earlier ‘AI of 1000 songs’ but some weird glitch means the previous songs from the album are used in the AI.
 Feel like if I added any three songs from the last 18 I could swap them in and out and not notice.
 Apart from the Snow Patrol guy one.
 Maybe I should just listen to Snow Patrol instead.